 Ways to Improve the Dull-Looking Chocolates

-- Polish Your Mold Before Use: Just like Monica Geller wouldn't tolerate a single streak on her glassware, your molds should be spotless for that flawless shine.
+- Polish Your Mold Before Use: Your molds should be spotless for that flawless shine.
 For this, always buff these molds with some dry cloth before pouring chocolate.

-- Inspect Mold for Scratches: As scratches create uneven surfaces, you should make sure polycarbonate molds are free from them to avoid dull spots.
+- Inspect Mold for Scratches: As scratches create uneven surfaces, make sure polycarbonate molds are free from them to avoid dull spots.

 Problem 3.
 Water Spots Appear on the Mold